Background

 The rest of the files in the results folder that are not listed above are CSV files that contain CV, median, and abundance stats for both the FlowSOM clusters and metaclusters for each sample.

-- Interacting with FlowSOM analysis output within Cytobank
+Interacting with FlowSOM analysis output in the Cytobank platform

-Following completion of the FlowSOM run, the metaclusters identified by FlowSOM are automatically gated as populations FlowSOM-metacluster1 to FlowSOM-metacluster”n”, where ‘n’ is the number of metaclusters you specified during setup.
+Following completion of the FlowSOM run, the metaclusters identified by FlowSOM are automatically gated as populations from FlowSOM_metacluster1 to FlowSOM_metacluster"n", where "n" is the number of metaclusters you specified during setup.
+Here Here is an example showing the FlowSOM_metacluster_id and FlowSOM_cluster_id channels in the Gating editor:

-You also have the ability to combine clusters/metaclusters and generate a new population.
-In order to generate new gates with the clusters/metaclusters, go to Gating and click on the Automatic cluster gates button.
+You can also gate the clusters as populations or combine clusters/metaclusters and generate a new population.
+To generate new gates with the clusters/metaclusters, go to the Gating editor and click on the Cluster gates button.

 1) A comma-separated list of cluster ID numbers will result in the creation of gates for each number entered, one gate for each cluster.

-2) You can use parentheses in the format of (1,2,3) or (6,8,10) to merge clusters.
+2) Use parentheses in the format of (1,2,3) or (6,8,10) to merge clusters.
 Here the number inside the bracket stands for the cluster or metacluster ID.
-With this formula, they are combined into a new gate showing up under the Gates among all other gates.
+With this formula, they are combined into a new gate.
 If you are combining sequential clusters such as 1, 2, and 3, you can also use (1:3) where a colon denotes a consecutive range of clusters.
 You can combine non-consecutive clusters using a syntax such as (1:3,10:12), which would group together clusters 1 through 3 and 10 through 12 into one gate.

-With meta-clusters/clusters now as new populations, you can use all the Cytobank tools available to build graphical and statistical reports, and as a way to assess FlowSOM quality, detailed below.
+With metaclusters/clusters now as new populations, you can use all the Cytobank platform tools available to build graphical and statistical reports, and to assess FlowSOM quality, detailed below.

 How to assess FlowSOM Quality

-Overlaying FlowSOM-identified metaclusters onto a viSNE map can help you assess the quality of the metaclustering and can inform how you may need to iterate various settings including target number of metaclusters and normalization.
-If you run viSNE on your dataset prior to running FlowSOM, it will have the tSNE1 and tSNE2 channels on which you can overlay the metaclusters from FlowSOM.
-Learn more about to perform this workflow.
+Overlaying FlowSOM-identified metaclusters onto a viSNE map or any other DR map can help you assess the quality of the metaclustering and inform on how you may need to iterate various settings including target number of metaclusters and normalization.
+If you run DR on your dataset prior to running FlowSOM, a pre-built illustration will be automatically generated in the experiment named Metacluster Dot Overlays.
+This illustration will depict the DR channels as X and Y axis in a dot plot and all metaclusters overlaid or backgated on the DR map.
+Learn more about how to perform this workflow.

 - Heatmap View of FlowSOM Metaclusters by Clustering Channel